toa-io/toa/extensions/exposition/documentation/tree.md

     /:post-id: ...
 ```

 Route declarations can also be flat, meaning that the RTD can have adjacent branches.
-The following is equivalent to the
-above:
+The following will represent the same resources as the above:

 ```yaml
 /users/:user-id: ...